Épisodes

 During Herman Bavinck's life and for many years afterward, he was well known mainly in the Netherlands, where he was born.
 But today, people around the world are discovering his writings and realizing their importance.
 Why is that?
 In part, it's because Bavinck faced new challenges with honesty and humility, without compromising his Christian beliefs.
 Today, as we face many new challenges, we can learn a lot from Bavinck.
 Join Linus, Leia, and Sean as they share their excitement about this great theologian with Dr. John Bolt, professor emeritus of Systematic Theology at Calvin Theological Seminary in Grand Rapids, Michigan.

-Thanks to the generosity of Reformed Fellowship, we are pleased to offer two copies of Herman Bavinck by Simonetta Carr.
-Enter here to win.
+Thanks to the generosity of Reformed Fellowship, we were pleased to award a copy of Herman Bavinck by Simonetta Carr to one of our listeners, Chase G. from Randleman, NC!

 Show Notes: